kpesta1/First-Repository/README.md

-# First-Repository
+# Hello Everyone
-My first repository for Fundamentals of Programming for IT.
+# This is my first repository for IT 15000.